jitmailid/git-practice-refer/aws_question.md

 Which cloud providers have you worked with, and how does DevOps relate to cloud services? ? ?

 Discuss experience with AWS, and how cloud-based infrastructure integrates with automation and CI/CD tools in DevOps.
+Mentioned in aws_question.md file

 How do you manage infrastructure in the cloud? ? ?
-Using tools like Terraform, AWS CloudFormation, or Azure Resource Manager, infrastructure can be defined as code, allowing for automation and scaling.
+Using tools like Terraform infrastructure can be defined as code, allowing for automation and scaling.

 Explain the concept of “immutable infrastructure”.
 Immutable infrastructure refers to the practice where servers or virtual machines are never modified after they are deployed; instead, they are replaced with new versions.

 What is the difference between IaaS, PaaS, and SaaS? ? ?

 IaaS (Infrastructure as a Service) provides virtualized computing resources.
 PaaS (Platform as a Service) provides a platform for developing and deploying apps.
 SaaS (Software as a Service) delivers software applications over the internet.

+Saas : Example : Slack works as a SaaS (Software as a Service) application

+IaaS :  (Example: AWS EC2), You build and manage the infrastructure yourself

+PaaS: Example: AWS Elastic Beanstalk .
+AWS Elastic Beanstalk is a fully managed Platform-as-a-Service (PaaS) that enables developers to deploy and manage web applications and services in the cloud without having to manage the underlying infrastructure.

 How do you approach scaling applications in the cloud? ? ?

 Discuss horizontal scaling (adding more instances) vs vertical scaling (upgrading the existing instance), and cloud features like auto-scaling in AWS or Azure.